yyl8781697/FSMBUS/README.md

 # FSMBUS

-### The Algorithm about frequent subgraph mining using Spark
+### The Algorithm about frequent subgraph mining in single graph using Spark

 you can run the algorithm as follows: